 The new standards give providers a clear structure of the Knowledge, Skills and Behaviours expected to be demonstrated by the apprentice at the end of their programme.
 This standards-based delivery leads to an increase in the purpose of curriculum maps as they show what is happening against each standard but, more crucially, what is not.
 If you haven’t planned delivery activities for one or more standards, then there will be an expectation that the learner will not successfully complete their programme.
 Missing standards in the delivery can be mitigated by using curriculum maps.

 We have built curriculum mapping tools into Stedfast, which is an important part of curriculum planning.
 Users are able to create multiple activities that make up the curriculum.
 Each activity has 3 steps:

 The first step in adding curriculum activities is to give the activity a title and description.
 In this step, users are also able to add when this will take place within the overall programme.
 If the activity is, for instance, a stand-alone course that is credit-bearing then this can also be recorded.

 Users are then able to select if the activity involves learning, planning and/or assessment.

-In step 2, the user is then able to select the standards that will be covered by this curriculum activity.
+In step 2, the user is then able to select the standards that this curriculum activity will cover.
 This is the driver of the curriculum map.

 In the final step, users are then able to add the detail of the activity.
 Only the sections will be displayed which have been selected in Step 1.
-Once the activity detail has been created then the user is able to upload curriculum resources to each section.
+Once the activity detail has been created, the user can upload curriculum resources to each section.

 Users can hover over each of the apprenticeship standards codes to see the full description.
 They can also click on the activity icons to see the underlying details: